Weights & Measures,

 Facial Features (6-sided, 20-sided)

-Roll a six-sided and subtract two.
+Roll d6-2.
 If the result is positive,

 the character has that many non-average facial features;